-While the names of these path coefficient matrices are given lower case names, similar to the convention that paths have lower case names, the names for the variance component matrices, obtained from multiplying matrices with their transpose have upper case letters "A", "C" and "E" which are distinct (as R is case-sensitive).
+While the names of these path coefficient matrices are given lower case names, similar to the convention that paths have lower case names, the names for the variance component matrices, obtained from multiplying matrices with their transpose have upper case letters A, C and E which are distinct (as R is case-sensitive).
 Note that the label in the matrices above is distinct from the matrix names with 11 referring to the first row and column of the matrix.
-We also use an mxAlgebra to generate the predicted variance as the sum of the variance components.
+We also use and mxAlgebra to generate the predicted variance as the sum of the variance components.